priyadarshi/Applozic-Chat-SDK-Documentation/Platform.md

         "topicId" : "Topic id of the conversation", "topicDetail" : "Topic detail of the conversation", "applicationKey" : "Application key",
-        "userId" : "unique id of the receiver user", "status" : "Status flag of the conversation"
+        "userId" : "unique id of the receiver user", // or "groupId": "groupId  receive from group creation API" "status" : "Status flag of the conversation"
 }
 ```

+**Note**

+1.In case of One to One chat  pass **userId**  and in case of group pass **groupId** in request body.

 **Behavior**